Waterhouse's leaf-nosed bat: Delayed development

 Observed during the pregnancy of female M. waterhousii, there seems to be a delay in the development of the offspring.
 It is possible that this is controlled by levels of Plasma Thyroxine (T4).
 During the first two trimester of pregnancy, levels of T4 are relatively low.
 But during the last trimester (and lactation), levels of T4 more than double typically.
 These corresponds in the observed delayed development of the offspring, as much of the development happen in that last trimester.

 Echolocation and foraging

 Like many bats, this species uses echolocation as a means to locate their prey.
 In particular, Macrotus waterhousii uses a low intensity, broadband-like call to aide in their search for food.
 The maximum frequency of a call is 73.65 kHz with a minimum of 46.19 kHz, creating a bandwidth of 27.46 kHz.
 The call ranges from about 1 second to 3 seconds.
 In addition, to echolocation, M. waterhousii uses the sound made by the prey itself to locate it.
 This type of foraging behavior leads to a preference for a cluttered habitat.
 As M. waterhousii is hunting, the frequency of calls decreases as it approaches its prey.

-Geographic range contraction

-According to the fossil record, there have been 30 islands that M. waterhousii inhabited in significant numbers.
-However, today this species is only found on 24 of those original islands.
-In fact on six islands these bats seem to have gone extinct.
-In addition, studies of gene flow have shown that populations on different islands are functionally distinct (genetically speaking).
-This shows that colonization events between islands is very uncommon, and that these distinct populations tend to stay on the island they are born in.
-Thus, when this species goes extinct locally on one island, it is not likely that the island will be repopulated from a different population of M. waterhousii.
-All of this leads to an observed geographic range contraction.